Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 violation of fat metabolism (obesity);

-1. Strengthening of pressor factors:
+1. Strengthening pressor factors:

 activation of the sympathoadrenal system (SAS);